MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/prerelease-testing.md

 Start with automated testing against the Microsoft Edge **Canary** channel, which ships daily.
 This enables you to catch issues as early as possible.
 The Microsoft Edge **Dev** channel ships weekly, and is also a good option.

 Do the following steps:
 1. Set the preview channel for your app.
-See [Ways to set the preview channel](#ways-to-set-the-preview-channel), below.
+See [How set the preview channel](#how-to-set-the-preview-channel), below.
 1. Deploy the non-stable channels.
 See [How to deploy non-stable channels](#how-to-deploy-non-stable-channels), below.
 1. Conduct automated testing on your app running against the non-stable channels.
 See [How to do automated testing](#how-to-do-automated-testing), below.
 1. Compare the results with the baseline.
 See [The baseline release of WebView2 for testing](#the-baseline-release-of-webview2-for-testing), below.